omeka/classic-enduser/Plugins/Ngram.md

 ![A screenshot of the Validate Corpus Items tabs described above.](../doc_files/plugin_images/ngram-val-menu.png)

 **Valid items** are those items with sequence text that is readable to the plugin (See Figure 1).
 The table on this tab gives:
-* the item number (a link to the item),
+- the item number (a link to the item),
-* the text in the sequence element, and
+- the text in the sequence element, and
-* Sequence member, or how it will be used in sequence by the plugin (Ex. when the sequence is “Date by Year” and the Sequence.
+- Sequence member, or how it will be used in sequence by the plugin (Ex. when the sequence is “Date by Year” and the Sequence.

 **Invalid items** have text in the sequence element which the plugin cannot parse (See Figure 2).
 However, you can click on the Item ID number to go in and edit the item to correct the element text.

 **Out of range items** have text in their sequence element which is outside the range you set (See Figure 3).
 The table on this tab gives:
-* the item number (a link to the item),
+- the item number (a link to the item),
-* the text in the sequence element, and
+- the text in the sequence element, and
-* Sequence member, or how it will be used in sequence by the plugin (Ex. when the sequence is “Date by Year” and the Sequence
+- Sequence member, or how it will be used in sequence by the plugin (Ex. when the sequence is “Date by Year” and the Sequence

-Note: to update the sequence text in these items, utilize the linked item number to modify each item.
+**Note**: to update the sequence text in these items, utilize the linked item number to modify each item.
 If you do not modify out of range items, they will not be included in the corpus.

 For ease of navigation, you may click to open a new tab for the invalid or out of range items you would like to modify.
 Refresh the list of valid and invalid items by reloading this page.
 Once you are done correcting invalid items, or the list of valid items looks correct, click the green Accept Valid Items button.

-Note: Once you click the Accept Valid Items button you will not be able to reconfigure the item pool or reset the body of valid items
+**Note**: Once you click the Accept Valid Items button you will not be able to reconfigure the item pool or reset the body of valid items

 Valid Items (Figure 1)